What are allergies?

 When you have an allergic reaction, it's your immune system telling you that something you have eaten or something in your environment is harmful.
 Triggered by an antigen (a substance such as pollen, mold, food, chemicals, or an insect bite), your body will react to that substance even though it may not be harmful for most people.
 Every person has their own allergy triggers and tolerances to specific antigens.
 At Kotsanis Institute of Functional Medicine in Grapevine, TX, we believe that allergy symptoms are responsible for more visits to a doctor’s office than any other illness in this country.
 Living and working within the DFW Metroplex, our skilled team of physicians sees many patients with allergy symptoms who have recently moved to Texas.
 Even though these patients may not have had previous problems with allergies, moving to a new environment can often create new challenges for the immune system.

 If you're seeking relief for an allergy, we do offer allergy testing and low-dose antigen (LDA) treatment.
 This treatment activates the T-lymphocytes (immune-system-controlling white blood cells) which shut off the undesirable allergic response.
 The T-lymphocytes have a half-life of 12 – 16 weeks and form life-long memory cells that eventually give you the long-term relief you need.
 Patients who have gone through our LDA treatment report that they need less medication, get fewer infections, and have more tolerance to foods, pollens, and chemicals.
 If you or your child is enduring life with an allergy and you want to pinpoint a specific allergy and get LDA treatment, then contact us for a consultation.

-Symptoms of an allergy
+What are the Symptoms of an allergy?

 Allergic symptoms frequently include congestion, itchy nose, post-nasal drip, sneezing, and watery eyes.
 Additional symptoms might include: